openvinotoolkit/model_server/docs/monitoring.md

 - Providing performance and utilization statistics for monitoring and benchmarking purposes

-- Ability to auto scale model server instances in Kubernetes based on application related metrics
+- Auto scaling of the model server instances in Kubernetes and OpenShift based on application related metrics

 > **NOTE**: currently, Metrics feature is released as a preview feature.